Updated: August 16, 2023

-In this article, we’ll explore the new SEO Dashboard within Wix, including:
+In this article, we’ll explore the SEO Dashboard within Wix, including:

 Access Search Console data inside the Wix SEO Dashboard

-Wix site owners that have already connected their site to Search Console now have access to Search Console performance data at the top of the SEO Dashboard (accessible from the left-hand navigation panel of the Wix dashboard by selecting Marketing & SEO > SEO).
+Wix site owners that have already connected their site to Search Console now have access to Search Console performance data from within their the SEO Dashboard (accessible from the left-hand navigation panel of the Wix dashboard by selecting Marketing & SEO > SEO).

 The data shown in the dashboard consists of both performance trends data as well as a set of insights to notify you about significant performance changes.

 Search Console site performance overview

 The Wix SEO Dashboard leads with a look at the site’s overall performance within Google Search Console.
 The trends indicate both the number of impressions (the times a URL from your site was viewed among the Google search results) and clicks the site has received during the reporting period.

 As shown in the screenshot above, you’ll also be able to see the percentage change in both clicks and impressions (i.e.,the increase/decrease in both clicks and impressions seen during the displayed data period relative to the previous data period).

 The SEO Dashboard enables you to set the data period to show performance trends from the last 7, 30, or 90 days.
 If you would like to either see historical data or the full set of Search Console performance data, you can access Search Console itself via the link presented under the SEO Dashboard’s trends chart.